A Tyrrhenian Coastal City in the Campania Region

 Salerno Map & Train Tips

 Getting to Salerno Campania is easy, whatever type of transportation you choose.
 As a central point between the three major destinations of Pompeii, Paestum and Positano - Salerno is conveniently located just off of the area’s major motorways and is a stop on all of the major bus transit lines.
 Train travel in and out of Salerno is very convenient.
 The Salerno railway station offers all types of train service including High-Speed, Intercity, and Regional trains.
+Below is a Salerno map to help you with trip planning.
 Refer to the Italy train map for an overall glimpse of the country's railway system.